12 Interesting Facts About Texas

 Fully equipped with a giant talking statue named Big Tex and an opening day parade with all things Texas, the Texas State Fair is sure to have you snapping photos left and right.

-You can also catch a live concert at the fair as you enjoy its delicious food.
-Other shows are constantly going on that isn’t music-related, so make sure to explore the whole fair.
+You can also catch a live concert at the fair while enjoying its delicious food.
+Other shows are constantly going on that aren’t music-related, so make sure to explore the whole fair.

 12. Texas is Home to One of the World’s Top Museums

 The Houston Museum of Natural Science is yet another must-visit attraction Texas offers.
-It’s one of the premier museums across the globe, ranked 49th, to be exact.
+It’s one of the premier museums worldwide, ranked 49th, to be exact.

 Over 2 million people visit the Houston Museum of Natural Science every year, for a good reason.
 This place is a treasure trove of artifacts and exhibits ranging from Dinosaur fossils to an entire hall dedicated to showcasing artifacts from Ancient Egypt.

-Other exhibits in this museum include a planetarium that allows you to marvel at the vastness of the solar system and a butterfly center with over 100 intriguing butterfly species from all over the world.
+Other exhibits in this museum include a planetarium that allows you to marvel at the vastness of the solar system, as well as a butterfly center featuring over 100 intriguing butterfly species from around the world.

 Triceratops Specimen at the Houston Museum of Natural Science. – Photo by: Math Knight